wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.2.11 =
+*   Fixed: The slideshow script loaded the YouTube API twice.
+*   Fixed: Floating the slideshow resulted in it having no width, therefore being invisible.
+*   Fixed: Sites that don't support URL data weren't able to load a slideshow's stylesheet correctly.
+*   Fixed: Slideshow randomly disappeared in Internet Explorer 8 when absolute positioning was used.
+*   Added Swedish translation by Åke Isacsson.
+*   Added Hebrew translation by Eli Segev.

 = 2.2.10 =
 *   Fixed: Auto margin combined with a fixed width will no longer break slideshow's responsiveness.